 Long-Lived Assets - Management regularly reviews property and equipment and other long-lived assets, including certain definite-lived intangible assets, for possible impairment.
 This review occurs annually, or more frequently if events or changes in circumstances indicate the carrying amount of the asset may not be recoverable.
 If there is indication of impairment, management then prepares an estimate of future cash flows (undiscounted and without interest charges) expected to result from the use of the asset and its eventual disposition.
 If these cash flows are less than the carrying amount of the asset, an impairment loss is recognized to write down the asset to its estimated fair value.
 The fair value is estimated using the present value of the future cash flows discounted at a rate commensurate with management's estimates of the business risks.
 Preparation of estimated expected future cash flows is inherently subjective and is based on management's best estimate of assumptions concerning expected future conditions.
-For the years ended December 31, 2019, 2018 and 2017, there were no impairment indicators identified.
+For the years ended December 31, 2020, 2019 and 2018, there were no impairment indicators identified.
 Long-lived assets held for sale are recorded at the lower of their carrying amount or fair value less cost to sell.

 Foreign Currency Translation and Transactions - The accounts of the Company's foreign subsidiaries are translated in accordance with FASB ASC 830.
 Foreign currency transaction gains and losses are recognized in other expense, net, at the time they occur.
-Net foreign currency exchange gains or losses resulting from the translation of assets and liabilities of foreign subsidiaries whose functional currency is not the U.S. dollar are recorded as a part of accumulated other comprehensive loss in stockholders' equity.
-Unrealized foreign currency exchange gains and losses on certain intercompany transactions that are of a long-term investment nature (i.e., settlement is not planned or anticipated in the foreseeable future) are also recorded in accumulated other comprehensive loss in stockholders' equity.
-During the years ended December 31, 2019, 2018 and 2017, the Company entered into forward currency exchange contracts with financial institutions to create an economic hedge to specifically manage a portion of the foreign exchange risk exposure associated with certain consolidated subsidiaries nonfunctional currency denominated assets and liabilities.
-All foreign currency exchange contracts outstanding as of December 31, 2019 have terms of three months or less.
+Net foreign currency exchange gains or losses resulting from the translation of assets and liabilities of foreign subsidiaries whose functional currency is not the U.S. dollar are recorded as a part of accumulated other comprehensive income (loss) in stockholders' equity.
+Unrealized foreign currency exchange gains and losses on certain intercompany transactions that are of a long-term investment nature (i.e., settlement is not planned or anticipated in the foreseeable future) are also recorded in accumulated other comprehensive income (loss) in stockholders' equity.
+During the years ended December 31, 2020, 2019 and 2018, the Company entered into forward currency exchange risk exposure associated with certain consolidated subsidiaries non-functional currency denominated assets and liabilities.
+All foreign currency exchange contracts outstanding as of December 31, 2020 have terms of three months or less.
 The Company does not enter into forward currency exchange contracts for speculation or trading purposes.

 The Company has not designated its foreign currency exchange contracts as hedge transactions under FASB ASC 815.
 Therefore, gains and losses on the Company's foreign currency exchange contracts are recognized in other income, net, in the consolidated statements of income, and are largely offset by the changes in the fair value of the underlying economically hedged item.
-For the years ended December 31, 2019, 2018 and 2017, aggregate foreign currency transaction losses, including the gains or losses on forward currency exchange contracts, amounted to \$4.1 million, \$4.0 million and \$3.3 million, respectively, and have been recorded in other income, net, in the accompanying consolidated statements of income.
+For the years ended December 31, 2020, 2019 and 2018, aggregate foreign currency transaction losses, including the gains or losses on forward currency exchange contracts, amounted to \$11.2 million, \$4.1 million and

+\$4.0 million, respectively, and have been recorded in other income, net, in the accompanying consolidated statements of income.